by Aisha Zakari | May 29, 2022 | Food & Kitchen

 Occasions to Serve Faten Wake

-Faten Wake can be eaten as breakfast, lunch, dinner.
+Faten Wake can be eaten as breakfast, lunch, or dinner.
 Yorubas even serve it at naming ceremonies, weddings, festivals, etc. Basically, Faten Wake is for all occasions.

 How to Store Faten Wake